jpenna/conway-game/README.md

 There are also vulnerabilities warned on Github on dependencies used by my dependencies.
 I will try to fix it keeping my current dependencies, by starting an issue or changing updating the versions for the project only.
 If not possible, I can change the used dependencies.

+Another issue that I left open is the use of `Map` to handle the world.
+Each `key` is a position string in the form `x,y`, and the values are the colors (which I am going to replace for the player's entity when players are editing the world).
+I am not sure about the performance of accessing `Map` values against `Array`, so I want to run a benchmark to validate this.
+To test the efficiency, I will try a 2D `Array` with the whole size of the map (50x50, for example), where a live cell holds a player entity and a dead cell is `null`, and an `Array` of `Array` holding the live cells positions (`[x, y`]).
+Then I would iterate over the "positions Array" to check only the live cells and in the end of the round, replace this "positions array" with a new `Array` containing the new values.
+This way I keep the idea of not checking the whole world all the time, and
+I have the better (?) access speed of `Array` for this case.

 ### Known issues